jonkracht/technical-notes/programming-language-notes/bash-notes.md

 Primarily a scripting language
 Commands used in a text editor NOT directly in terminal

-Convention is to give bash scripts a .sh extension
+Convention is to give bash scripts a '.sh' extension

-The !# (shebang) at the beginning of the file defines which interpreter is to be used.
+The !# (called a "shebang") at the beginning of the file defines which interpreter is to be used.

-Most common is `#!/bin/bash`
+Most common interpreter is `#!/bin/bash`

 Alternatively, use the 'env' executable to locate first instance of bash in the PATH:  `#!/usr/bin/env bash`

 Available shells are listed in `/etc/shells`

-File must be exectuable.
+Shell scripts must be exectuable.
 `chmod a+x /path/to/file.sh`

-May need to execute with sudo privileges
+May need to execute command with sudo privileges.

-Alternatively, use three digit syntax:  `chmod 755 /path/to/file.sh` (read = 4, write = 2, execute = 1; sum desired permissions; first entry owner, second group, third others)
+Alternatively, use three-digit syntax:
+Ex:  `chmod 755 /path/to/file.sh`
+(read = 4, write = 2, execute = 1; sum desired permissions; first entry owner, second group, third others)

-Print to stdout via `echo` commands
-Include -n flag to not print new line at end of output.

 ## Variables

 * Create a variable
-`myvar='Monkies'`     (no spaces allowed)
+`myvar='Monkies'`     (no spaces permitted)

-Convention is to use lowercase for variable names so as not to conflict with system variables.
+Convention is to name variable in lowercase so as not to conflict with system variables.

-Variable contents are accessed by prepending their name with $ ex.  `$myvar`
+Variable contents are accessed by prepending their name with '$'
+ex:  `$myvar`